-Skip to 0 minutes and 5 secondsEarlier on this week, we briefly touched on a method for collecting language attitudes called the Implicit Association Test.
+Skip to 0 minutes and 5 secondsEarlier on this week of the course, we briefly touched on a method for collecting language attitudes called the Implicit Association Test.
 If you recall, that method tests for automatic, or instinctive, associations between a category (such as accent group) and positive or negative traits (such as being friendly or rude).
-Another, more recent method used to investigate attitudes of this kind is known as the SCAT, or the Social Category Association Test.
+Another more recent method used to investigate attitudes of this kind is known as the Social Category Association Test, or the SCAT.
 The SCAT is an adaptation of the Implicit Association Test, which looks at the degree to which members of a speech community share an association between a particular pronunciation (such as pronouncing the ‘r sound in the word ‘car’) and a social category (such as ‘Scotland’).

 Skip to 0 minutes and 51 secondsIt also tests the speed with which the association is made by the person taking the test.
 If there is a high level of community agreement on the association of a pronunciation with the social category of interest, we can be confident that the particular pronunciation does carry that social meaning.
 Fast response times also tell us about the strength of the association.
 We can look at a variety of pronunciation features in this way and build a picture of which features are more or less salient to the members of the speech community in terms of the social meaning they carry.